ChristopherAngrico/SlimeApocalypse/README.md

 | Left Click        | Throw  knife      |

 ### Script

-This game operates on a series of scripts..
+This game operates on a series of scripts.

 | Script       | Description                                                  |
 | ------------------- | ------------------------------------------------------------ |